blawson69/LootGenerator/README.md

 - **[--import](#--import)**

 ## --show
 This command is the meat of the LootGenerator script.
 It generates treasure based on the DMG Treasure tables (plus the Mundane Items) and can be modified by various parameters.
-Each parameter begins with double dashes and uses a colon to separate the command from its contents.
+Each parameter begins with double dashes, and uses a colon to separate the command from its contents where applicable.
 The `--show` command must follow `!loot`, but the remaining parameters (described below) can be called in any order.

 #### --type
 *Mandatory.* There are 2 general types of loot: *Individual* and *Horde*.
 There are also 4 treasure levels based on the Challenge Rating (CR) of the monster(s)/NPC(s) from which the loot is coming: level 1 for CR 0-4, level 2 is CR 5-10, level 3 is CR 11-16, and level 4 is CR 17 and higher.
 The type and level are given together.
 For instance, passing `--type:Indiv1` will generate Individual loot for CR 0-4. `--type:Horde2` will generate Horde loot for CR 5-10, etc.

 #### --Loc
-*Optional.* This command is used to provide the name of the place where the loot was found.
+*Optional.* This parameter is used to provide the name of the place where the loot was found.
 By sending `--loc:Pirate's Chest` you make the header read "Loot from Pirate's Chest".
 By default, the dialog sent to chat will display a simple header of "Loot".

 #### --recip
 *Optional*.
 By default, the dialog sent to chat will simply show the list of loot items found.
 If you wish to indicate the name of the player who discovered the loot, use `--recip:` plus the character's name to display the name of the recipient before the list of loot items.